tos-kamiya/newr/README.md

-# newer
+# newr

 *“Need to copy the last three images I downloaded—uh, what were the extensions again?”*

-`newer` is a command-line file selector that allows you to pick files by modification time, with optional filtering by file type (kind) and flexible selection with count and order controls.
+`newr` is a command-line file selector that allows you to pick files by modification time, with optional filtering by file type (kind) and flexible selection with count and order controls.
 Supports glob patterns and MIME-type based filtering for documents, spreadsheets, presentations, and archives.

 ## Features